Outlook.com: Launch of Hotmail

 Hotmail service was founded by Sabeer Bhatia and Jack Smith, and was one of the first webmail services on the Internet along with Four11's RocketMail (later Yahoo!
 Mail).
 It was commercially launched on July 4, 1996, symbolizing "freedom" from ISP-based email and the ability to access a user's inbox from anywhere in the world.
-The name "Hotmail" was chosen out of many possibilities ending in "-mail" as it included the letters HTML, the markup language used to create web pages (to emphasize this, the original type casing was "HoTMaiL").
+The name "Hotmail" was chosen out of many possibilities ending in "-mail" as it included the letters HTML, the markup language used to create web pages, and to emphasize this, the original type casing was "HoTMaiL".
 The limit for free storage was 2 MB.
-Hotmail was initially backed by venture capital firm Draper Fisher Jurvetson.
+Hotmail was initially backed by about $310,000 of financing from venture capital firm Draper Assoicates.
 By December 1997, it reported more than 8.5 million subscribers.
 Hotmail initially ran under Solaris for mail services and Apache on FreeBSD for web services, before being partly converted to Microsoft products, using Windows Services for UNIX in the migration path.
+At the time of commercial launch, Hotmail had 9 staff members.